Dremet/ksup_analyzer/README.md

-# CSUP Analyzer
+# KSUP Analyzer

+This is based on the csup_analyzer.

 ## What
-Reads replay files (the .header files) from the game [Circuit Superstars](https://www.circuit-superstars.com/) and offers tools to analyze the extracted data.
+Reads replay files (the .header files) from the game [Karting Superstars](https://store.steampowered.com/app/2503220/Karting_Superstars/) and offers tools to analyze the extracted data.

+This

 The replay files hold information about (for quali and race respectively):
 - lap times